Multivariate Extremes Over a Random Number of Observations: Inferring the Pickands function

 \subsection{Simulation study}

-We show the finite sample performance of the composite-estimator $\estpickin^{\scriptscriptstyle{\circ,\bullet}}$ through a simulation study consisting of two experiments.
-Hereafter we consider, for the P, CFG and MD estimators, the adjusted versions mentioned in Remark \ref{rem:theo}.
+We show the finite sample performance of the composite-estimator $\estpickin^{\scriptscriptstyle{\circ,\bullet}}$ in \eqref{eq:est_inv_pick} through a simulation study.
+Hereafter we consider for the P, CFG and MD estimators, the adjusted versions mentioned in Remark \ref{rem:theo}.

-{\it First experiment:} For simplicity we sample from the limiting distribution $G_\alpha$ in \eqref{eq:scaledfre}.
-Specifically, consider $\bR=(S\bZ)$, where $\bZ$ is a two-dimensional random vector with max-stable distribution with common unit-Fr\'{e}chet margins and Symmetric Logistic copula with dependence parameter $\psi\in(0,1]$ (e.g., \citeNP{tawn1988}) and $S$ is a positive $\alpha$-stable random variable with $\alpha\in(0,1)$.
-The distribution of $\bR$ is $G_\alpha$ with common $\alpha$-Fr\'{e}chet margins.
-Set $\xi=\max(R_{1}, R_{2})$ and $\bbeta=\bR$.
-In this setup, although the joint distribution of $(\xi, \bbeta)$ is not exactly $Q$ in the first line of \eqref{eq:joint_limiting}, its marginal distributions are $\alpha$-Fr\'{e}chet (with some scale parameter) and $G_\alpha$, respectively.
+Since it is not straightforward to simulate from the limit distribution $Q$, we study the performance of the composite-estimator $\estpickin^{\scriptscriptstyle{\circ,\bullet}}$ when it is used with data that are only approximately coming from the limiting distribution $Q$.
+Nevertheless, this is a more realistic scenario.